Mössbauer Spectroscopy - P. Adler

 The application of Mössbauer spectroscopy in solid state and materials research takes advantage of the hyperfine interactions, i.e. the interactions between the electronic shell and the nuclear charge distribution which are sensitive to the chemical environment.
-The most important parameters extracted from the spectra are the isomer shift IS, the quadrupole splitting QS, and the magnetic hyperfine field Bhf.
+The most important parameters extracted from the spectra are the isomer shift, the quadrupole splitting, and the magnetic hyperfine field.
 Mössbauer spectroscopy is a local probe which supplements the information from scattering techniques and yields information on oxidation states and chemical bonding, coordination environments, magnetic ordering phenomena, and dynamical effects.

 Several materials of contemporary interest in solid state and materials science are studied, for instance iron-based superconductors like FeSe, magnetic Heusler alloys, and transition metal oxides, in particular double perovskites like the magnetically frustrated antiferromagnet Sr2FeOsO6.